 Hours:

-The Lodge by UrbanSpace
+2. The Lodge by Prime Video

 Photo Credit & Source: Angelito Jusay for Bryantpark.org

-*There is also a new pop-up restaurant inside the rink at the Winter Village, which is open until March 2019, called The Lodge by Urbanspace.
+*There is also a pop-up restaurant inside the rink at the Winter Village, called The Lodge.
 It is more like a bar with a food hall including a dozen new and classic NYC restaurants.
-The Lodge features a festive cocktail bar surrounded by a full range of eateries, including Mah-Ze-Dahr bakery, Pierogi Boys, Good Stock, Todaro Bros, Chimney Cakes by Stackery, a S’Mores Bar by Squish, an outdoor beer garden, and many other exciting dining options to fulfill the holiday cravings of New Yorkers and visitors alike!

 Hours:

-It is open daily from 8am-10pm
+It is open daily from 10am-10pm.

 P.S.
 Their observation deck, located on the second floor of the Skating Pavilion, is the perfect place to warm up and watch the skating below and it is free of charge (while the Central park one costs $5).
-You can sit there while enjoying a selection of games, chess, and art supplies.
-No purchase is necessary to enter the Overlook.
-Note: Make sure to check here before visiting, since sometimes they host private events there.

-Columbus Circle Christmas Market
+3. Columbus Circle Christmas Market

-Another one, The Columbus Circle Christmas Market (15 years and going strong), is just one of my favorites since it’s perfectly located right outside of Central Park; so, you can go on a stroll around the park before or after.
-There is also a huge shopping mall across the street (for any last-minute shopping needs).
-And the Christmas Market itself is super nice, having all kind of shops: crafts, home accessories and very tasty food.
-You can find everything from traditional Christmas food, to NYC regular street food, to even Mexican tacos and more.
 I personally always go for the waffles, the freshly baked NYC style pretzels and my Glühwein (german word for mulled wine).
 Sorry for going on and on, but a lot of the markets are just as wonderful as the Christmas Markets in Germany and Austria (which I always visit when I’m living abroad and can’t be in NYC).

-In addition, Central Park has one of my favorite ice skating rinks, Wollman Rink.
-Is anyone thinking about the movie “Serendipity”?
-Call me crazy but I totally love that romantic Christmas movie.
 After seeing that movie, I was always looking forward to fighting for a pair of gloves in Bloomingdales and finding my soulmate.
 While we’re on the subject, stop by Serendipity 3 Restaurant (60th street between 2nd and 3rd Avenues) for their famous frozen hot chocolate (as you’ve probably guessed by now, it’s also featured in the movie).

-MARKET DATES & HOURS 2018
+MARKET DATES & HOURS 2021

-November 28 – December 24
+November 29, 2021 – December 24, 2021

-Saturday 10am-8pm / Sunday 10am – 7pm
+Sunday 11am – 7pm

-Holiday Fair Grand Central Christmas Market
+4. Holiday Fair Grand Central Christmas Market 2021 (RESCHEDULED)

 If you are looking for an indoor market with very unique gifts, The Holiday Fair at Grand Central is the Christmas market for you.
 A shopping experience featuring 40 talented artisans plus it is one of the finest, longest-running indoor holiday fairs (since 1993) in New York City.

 Visiting the Grand Central Terminal itself is already a unique thing to do from an architectural point of view, and the Fair itself takes up half of the historic Vanderbilt Hall.
 The highlight of this fair is that their Committee spends the year looking for unique vendors with a focus on American-made and handmade products with locally-sourced materials or a socially-conscious business model.
-I love how they curated the market, with items such as artwork, clothing for all ages, men’s/women’s accessories, children’s clothing/toys and home goods.
-There is something for everyone and at different prices.
-Everyone shops there, from New Yorkers, to commuters and tourists as well.
-Check it out and find an interesting gift for your special loved ones.

-Union Square Holiday Market
+5. Union Square Holiday Market

 Photo Source: Urbanspacenyc.com

-Union square, always a busy area full of vendors, but it’s even more crowded around the holidays!
+Union Square, always a busy area full of vendors, but it’s even more crowded around the holidays!
 The Union Square Holiday Market truly represents the holiday spirit with a very cool atmosphere and quite a large market with over 100 vendors.

 Previously, I’ve found super unique items there, especially ones with New York City themes.
 They do sell everything from handmade jewelry, hand-blown glass, housewares to sustainable and Eco-fashion friendly products like handbags and accessories made from recycled plastic, Asian crafts and more!
 Let’s not forget about the food vendors with something for everyone.